matt-graham/mici/README.md

-probabilistic model / program, but like emcee and Sampyl, Mici is solely focussed on providing implementations of inference algorithms, with the user expected to be able to define at a minimum a function specifying the negative log (unnormalised) density of the distribution of interest.
+probabilistic model / program, but like emcee and Sampyl, Mici is solely focussed on providing implementations of inference algorithms, with the user expected to be able to define at a minimum a function specifying the negative log (unnormalized) density of the distribution of interest.

 Further while PyStan, (Num)Pyro and TensorFlow Probability all push the sampling loop into external compiled non-Python code, in Mici the sampling loop